 - Accomack County Public Schools announced a hybrid return-to-school plan for the 2020/2021 school year.

 - Students will have in-person instruction two days a week and remote learning for the other three days a week, under the hybrid coronavirus reopening plan for fall 2020.

 - The school board voted on July 21 after several hours of comments.

 - Full coverage of the Accomack County return-to-school plan.

 - The Chesapeake School Board voted 6-3 during a July 27 meeting to begin the fall semester with virtual instruction.

-- The virtual learning plan will be reevaluated for elementary students on a monthly basis, and every nine weeks for secondary schools.
-Decisions will be based on health statistics for the area.
+- They said the virtual learning plan would be reevaluated for elementary students on a monthly basis, based on health statistics for the area.
 But the first changes to the plan happened within a week of the start of the new school year.